 Lanai by Ferry

-The voyage is offered by a company called Expeditions which operates four-times daily ferry services between Lanai and Lahaina in West Maui.
+The ferry operates four-times daily between Lanai and Lahaina in West Maui.
 Tickets cost $30 per person each way.

 The ferry schedule to and from Lanai should be confirmed on the Go Lanai website in case of changes, but is currently as follows: